 If a child or young person is in imminent danger, a report to Victoria Police must be made immediately (phone 000).

-The Safeguarding Unit is responsible for coordinating reports of current and historical abuse or child-safety related misconduct and liaising with statutory authorities and regulatory bodies such as Victoria Police; Child Protection—Department of Families, Fairness and Housing (DFFH); and the Commission for Children and Young People (Reportable Conduct Scheme).
+The Safeguarding Unit and Pathways Victoria are together responsible for coordinating reports of current and historical abuse or child-safety related misconduct and liaising with statutory authorities and regulatory bodies such as Victoria Police; Child Protection—Department of Families, Fairness and Housing (DFFH); and the Commission for Children and Young People (Reportable Conduct Scheme).

-The matter is reported to Child Protection – Department of Health and Human Services:
+The matter is reported to Child Protection—Department of Families, Fairness and Housing (DFFH):

 After-hours and weekends: 13 12 78

 (e.g. sexually harmful behaviour, aggression, violence, online exploitation)

 The matter is reported to Child Protection—Department of Families, Fairness and Housing (DFFH) and/or the Sexual Offences and Child Abuse Investigation Team (SOCIT) within Victoria Police: Sexual Offences and Child Abuse Investigation Team (SOCIT)